dart-lang/language/working/extension_structs/overview.md

   - The desire to have an accounting for data structures without identity as described [here](https://github.com/dart-lang/language/issues/2246).

 The proposal here takes two steps.
-The first is to add a restricted kind of class (provisionally describe as a "struct" here), which gives up some of the affordances of general Dart classes in exchange for compact syntax and automatic generation of useful methods.
-These restricted classes provide data class like functionality.
-The second step is to support a further restriction on structs with a single field which eliminates the wrapper object, representing the struct entirely as the underlying object (at the cost of making the abstraction entirely static).
+  - The first is to add a restricted kind of class (provisionally describe as a "struct" here), which gives up some of the affordances of general Dart classes in exchange for compact syntax and automatic generation of useful methods.
+These restricted classes provide data class like functionality: they are immutable, they have structural identity, and they get a number of conveniently auto-generated methods.
+  - The second is to support a further restriction on structs with a single field which eliminates the wrapper object, representing the struct entirely as the underlying object (at the cost of making the abstraction entirely static).

 This proposal builds on previous proposals in this space, including:
   - [Views](https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification-views.md)
   - [Extension types](https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification.md)
   - [Protected extension types](https://github.com/dart-lang/language/issues/1467)

 This overview is not intended to be a feature specification: it is designed to give a brief overview of the core proposal and set out some design points for